 How do I know if it is cancer?

-“While only about five percent of lung nodules are cancerous, it’s very important to determine whether a nodule is a benign tumor or an early stage of cancer, because early detection and treatment of lung cancer can greatly enhance your survival,” says Dr. Steinberg.
+“While only about five percent of lung nodules are cancerous, it’s very important to determine whether a nodule is a benign tumor or an early stage of cancer, because early detection and treatment of lung cancer can greatly enhance your survival,” says Dr. Bowen.

 MD Anderson Cancer Center at Cooper has developed a Lung Nodule Clinic – a program designed to help patients who have lung nodules get answers quickly and definitively about the status of their lung nodules and their risk of developing lung cancer.